lukaVarga/OptimusIMG/README.md

 If your carousel automatically switches images based on a set time interval, the `data-optimus-interval` should match that interval
 - add `data-optimus-img-index` to all carousel toggle image buttons which have the `carouselToggleImageBtn` class.
 Allowed values are: `next`, `previous` (for next/previous buttons) or any image index, eg `5`, for buttons which allow the user to directly toggle to that specific image.

+It is strongly advised you use the `LazyLoad` functionality, which will also make use of the `ProgressiveLoad` functionality automatically (in case any of the images that are lazily loaded is of OptimusIMG progressive image variant).

+#### ProgressiveLoad
+`ProgressiveLoad` is responsible for progressively loading images.
+It works in conjunction with `prepare-progressive-images` buildtime function which generates images to be used for progressive loading (see details in the buildtime section).
+`ProgressiveLoad` is not configurable.

+To ensure `ProgressiveLoad` works properly, you will have to:
+- generate progressive images using `npx prepare-progressive-images` (see details in buildtime section)
+- if you are using the OptimusIMG `LazyLoad` function
+    - change `data-optimus-lazy-src` from eg. `/images/foobar.jpeg` to the (generated with `npx prepare-progressive-images`) progressive image version path `/images/foobar-OptimusIMG-progressive.jpeg`, OptimusIMG will then handle the progressive load functionality under the hood automatically both for single images and carousels which are lazily loaded
+- else
+    - change `src` from eg. `/images/foobar.jpeg` to the (generated with `npx prepare-progressive-images`) progressive image version path `/images/foobar-OptimusIMG-progressive.jpeg`
+    - manually trigger `OptimusIMG.ProgressiveLoad.execute()` function whenever you load new images into view (eg. carousel image change event for carousels which are not utilizing OptimusIMG `LazyLoad` functionality, on document ready and ajax responses which load new images in case you are utilizing jQuery for that, on component init/mount/etc lifecycle event in case you are using eg. Angular, Vue.js, ReactJS, ..)

+`ProgressiveLoad` utilizes CSS transitions to ensure a performant and easy on the eyes transition from the generated progressive image variant (which is used for ensuring as quick as possible initial webpage load), to the high quality original image variant as soon as the original variant is loaded.

 #### Triggering functions
 You can trigger re-run of any OptimusIMG function.